BCDA-APS/urRobot/README.md

 - [spdlog](https://github.com/gabime/spdlog) (included)

 Of these dependencies, you will only need to worry about EPICS base and asyn.
-Although the above versions are recommended, epics-urRobot may build with other versions.
-The ur_rtde library comes pre-built for the supported operating systems, and spdlog which is used for logging is a header only library which comes included with the this support module as well.
+Although the above versions are recommended, `urRobot` may build with other versions.
+The `ur_rtde` library comes pre-built for the supported operating systems, and spdlog which is used for logging is a header only library which comes included with the this support module as well.